TheLartians/Generator/README.md

 [![Build Status](https://travis-ci.com/TheLartians/Generator.svg?branch=master)](https://travis-ci.com/TheLartians/Generator)

 # Generator

 A python-style generator class emulating yield functionality for simple and memory-efficient iterator creation.
+As coroutines are not supported in C++17 the stack is created using `std::thread`.
+In the future this project might be updated to use C++ coroutines.

 # Example